robinali34/blog_algorithms/_posts/2025-11-21-reductions-from-clique.md

 ## Q1: How do you reduce Clique to Independent Set?

+**Answer:** Use complement graph.

+**Key Insight:**
+- S is a clique in G ↔ S is an independent set in G̅ (complement graph)
+- Complement graph reverses edge relationships

+**Hint:** The complement graph G̅ has edges exactly where G doesn't.
+This transforms "all pairs connected" into "no pairs connected".

 ### 1. NP-Completeness Proof of Independent Set: Solution Validation

 **Independent Set Problem:**